 Proof of Departure: Before and after you leave the U.S. you must provide International Recruitment and International Services a proof of your departure such as copy of your airline ticket, boarding pass for the international flight, or the arrival stamp inside your passport showing you have entered into another country.
 Please send these documents to International Services via email to email@example.com or by fax to +1-314-246-7122.

-You may re-enter the U.S. no more than 30 days prior to your next term of registration.
+You may re-enter the U.S. as soon as your I-20 has been reactivated.
 Please ensure that you have a valid passport, a valid F-1 visa, and your current I-20/DS-2019 with a valid travel signature.

 Leave of Absence from the U.S. of more than Five (5) Months